microsoft/net-offloads/quic-encryption-offload.md

 ## Establishing Encryption Parameters for a Connection

 Before the NDIS protocol driver posts any packets for a QEO connection, it first establishes encryption parameters for the connection by issuing the Direct OID `OID_QUIC_CONNECTION_ENCRYPTION`.
+The OID RequestType must be NdisRequestMethod to ensure input/output support.
 The `InformationBuffer` field of the `NDIS_OID_REQUEST` for this OID contains an array of type `NDIS_QUIC_CONNECTION`.
 The `InformationBufferLength` field contains the length of the array in bytes.
 The `Revision` field in the `NDIS_OBJECT_HEADER` of the `NDIS_OID_REQUEST` is set to 0.